snow6oy/plugin.video.fnarget/README.md

-# script.fnarget
+# plugin.video.fnarget

-kodi plugin to demonstrate the awesomeness of password-less login
+Fnarget exists to demonstrate the awesomeness of password-less login